Ms. Jennifer Saksa, Assistant Superintendent

 Ms. Battestelli has a Bachelor of Arts in Special Education, Elementary Education, and American Studies from LaSalle University and a Master of Science in Educational Leadership from St. Joseph's University.

-Ms. Sara Christianson, Director of Learning and Assessment
+Ms. Christina Carter, Director of Learning and Assessment